GerlechJen/MechaCar-Statistical-Analysis/README.md

 ## Study Design: MechaCar vs Competition
-Next, I would want to design a statistical study to compare vehicle performance of the MechaCars against other manufacturers' vehicles.
+Next, I would want to design a statistical study to compare vehicle performance of the MechaCars against four other manufacturers' vehicles.
 For this analysis , the metric I want to test is the highway fuel efficiency as it is of high interest to consumers.

-The Null Hypothesis is that if vehicle from MechaCars is used at the same rate as other manufacturers' vehicles, the vehicles will have the same highway fuel efficiency.
+The Null Hypothesis is that if vehicle from MechaCars is used at the same rate as the  manufacturers' vehicles, all the vehicles will have the same highway fuel efficiency.

-The Alternative Hypothesis is that the highway fuel efficiency of MechaCar vehicles is different from that of competitors' vehicles.
+The Alternative Hypothesis is that the highway fuel efficiency of MechaCar vehicles is different from that of comparable competitors' vehicles.

-I would need 50 highway fuel efficiency data each from MechaCars prototype and from comparable models of the other competitors.
+I would need 50 highway fuel efficiency data each from MechaCars prototype and from comparable models of the other four competitors.
 The population groups will have almost the same standard deviation.
-The data will have two columns.
-One column will be for vehicle type from the different automobile companies.
+The dataset will have two columns and 250 rows of different vehicles.
+One column will be for vehicle type from the five different automobile companies.
 The second column will be the corresponding values of highway fuel efficiencies.

 I would use analysis of variance(ANOVA) test to complete analysis for highway fuel efficiency of MecharCar vehicles and its competitors vehicles.
 I would use the ggplot2 library to show the spread between the highway fuel efficiency of different cars using a boxplot.